-Chemstrip urine testing system is a multi-parameter test strip to measure certain constituents in the urine.
+Chemstrip urine test strips are a multi-parameter test strips that measure certain constituents in the urine.
 These measurements are useful in the evaluation of renal, urinary, and metabolic disorders.
-Chemstrip urine test strips are inert plastic strips to which are attached different reagent pads for determining specific gravity, pH, indication of leukocytes, nitrite, protein, glucose, ketones, urobilinogen, bilirubin, and blood and hemoglobin in urine.
+Chemstrip 5 OB and Chemstrip 7 urine test strips are inert plastic strips to which are attached different reagent pads for determining pH, indication of leukocytes, nitrite, protein, glucose, ketones, and blood and hemoglobin in urine.
 Refer to the outside box and vial label for the specific parameters of the product you are using.
 The test pads are uniquely attached to the strip with a nylon mesh which holds the reagent pad in place, protects the pad, and provides for rapid and even wetting of the entire test pad.
 To prevent urine runover, certain test pads have an inert absorbent paper located between the test pads and the strip.

 Chemstrip urine test strips are packaged in a vial with a tightly fitting cap, that contains a drying agent.
-Each test strip is stable and ready for use when removed from the vial.
-No additional instrumentation is required.
+Each test strip is stable and ready for use when removed from the vial pH: The test pad contains the indicators methyl red and bromthymol blue.
+These give clearly distinguishable colors over the pH range of 5-9.
+Colors range from orange through yellow and green to blue.1,2